Patrick Vargas

 Background

 Vargas double-majored in philosophy and psychology at St. Mary’s College of Maryland and went on to pursue graduate studies in social psychology (with a minor in quantitative psychology) at The Ohio State University.
 While at OSU, he worked most closely with professors Bill von Hippel, Rich Petty and Bob Arkin.
 In 1997-98, Vargas worked as a post-doctoral researcher under the guidance of Joe Forgas at the University of New South Wales.
-Since 1998, Vargas has been at the University of Illinois at Urbana-Champaign.
+Since 1998, Vargas has been at the University of Illinois Urbana-Champaign.

 Research/Creative Endeavor